Tang9696/employee-management-vue/README.md

 - Personal Information Management

 ## Importing the project
-The project is created with idea, you can directly import it into idea
+The project is created with idea, you can directly import it into idea.
+If someone is still using Eclipse, you can also directly import.

 ## Build Setup